intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 are negative long-term consequences to interoperability if an implementation applies Postel's advice.

-This document shows that flaw in Postel's logic originates from the presumption of immutability of protocol specifications.
-Thus rather than apply the robustness principle, this document recommends continuing maintenance for protocols beyond their initial design and deployment.
-Active maintenance of protocols reduces or eliminates the opportunities to apply Postel's guidance.
+This document shows that flaw in Postel's logic originates from the presumed inability to affect change in a system the size of the Internet.
+That is, once a protocol specification is published, changes that might be different to the practice of existing implementations are not feasible.

-The cooperation between those implementating and specifying the protocol is necessary for effective maintenance.
+Many of the shortcomings that lead to applications of the robustness principle are avoided for protocols under active maintenance.
+Active protocol maintenance is where a community of protocol designers, implementers, and deployers continuously improve and evolve protocols.
+A community that takes an active role in the maintenance of protocols can greatly reduce and even eliminate opportunities to apply Postel's guidance.

-There is good evidence to suggest that protocols are routinely maintained beyond their inception.
-This document serves primarily as a record of the shortcomings of the robustness principle.
+There is good evidence to suggest that many important protocols are routinely maintained beyond their inception.
+This document serves primarily as a record of the hazards inherent in applying the robustness principle and to offer an alternative strategy for handling interoperability problems in deployments.

+Ideally, protocol implementations never have to apply the robustness princple.
+Or, where it is unavoidable, any application can be quickly reverted.

 # Fallibility of Specifications

-What is often missed in discussions of the robustness principle is the context in which it appears.
+The context from which the robustness principle was developed provides valuable insights into its intent and purpose.
 The earliest form of the principle in the RFC series (in RFC 760 {{?IP=RFC0760}}) is preceded by a sentence that reveals the motivation for the principle:

 > While the goal of this specification is to be explicit about the protocol there is the possibility of differing interpretations.
 In general, an implementation should be conservative in its sending behavior, and liberal in its receiving behavior.

-This motivating statement is a frank admission of fallibility and remarkable for it.
 Here Postel recognizes the possibility that the specification could be imperfect.
+As a frank admission of fallibility it is a significant statement.
-This is an important statement, but inexplicably absent from the later versions in {{?HOSTS=RFC1122}} and {{?PRINCIPLES}}.
+However, the same statement is inexplicably absent from the later versions in
+{{?HOSTS=RFC1122}} and {{?PRINCIPLES}}.

-Indeed, an imperfect specification is natural, largely because it is more important to proceed to implementation and deployment than it is to perfect a specification.
+An imperfect specification is natural, largely because it is more important to proceed to implementation and deployment than it is to perfect a specification.
 A protocol, like any complex system, benefits greatly from experience with its use.
 A deployed protocol is immeasurably more useful than a perfect protocol.

 As {{?SUCCESS=RFC5218}} demonstrates, success or failure of a protocol depends far more on factors like usefulness than on on technical excellence.
 Postel's